koriym/MergeClip/README.md

 [Japanese](README.ja.md)

-A utility for sharing text files with AI
+Quick text file sharing with AI

 Eliminates upload restrictions due to file extensions and the hassle of copy & paste, efficiently conveying the contents of multiple files to AI at once.